Skip to main content

 SHOW USERS FOR GROUP 'your_ldap_database_users_internal_group';

-However, if the --drop-unmanaged-memsql-users flag is included, for those database users that are not present in AD, both the matching database users that were created via sync-ldap and the matching "local" database users will be deleted.
+However, if the --drop-unmanaged-memsql-users flag is included, for those database users that are not present in AD, both the matching database users that were created via sync-ldapand the matching "local" database users will be deleted.

 Usage